A Selection of Programs Designed for Seniors

 Care Coordination Unit

-The Care Coordination Unit will send a care coordinator to your home at no cost to discuss your needs and goals and to help you choose what services may be right for you.
-If you qualify for CCP services, the Care Coordination Unit will work with you to determine your needs, set up services that are appropriate for you and keep in touch with you to make sure the services continue to meet your needs.
+The Care Coordination Unit will send a care coordinator to your home (telephonically during COVID) at no cost to discuss your needs and goals and to help you choose what services may be right for you.
+If you qualify for CCP services, the Care Coordination Unit will work with you to determine your needs, set up services that are appropriate for you, and keep in touch with you to make sure the services continue to meet your needs.

 Homecare Aides provide in-home service, such as cleaning, planning, and preparing meals, doing laundry, shopping and running errands.
 Homecare Aides may also assist moderately impaired participants with personal care tasks, such as dressing, bathing, grooming and following special diets.